No need for mayo, these healthy avocado halves stuffed with tuna and jalapeño mix are seriously additive and takes 5 minutes to prepare!

-They are perfect for a healthy, low-carb/keto snack or light meal, and are so satisfying, they will keep you feeling full for longer.
+They are perfect for a healthy, low-carb/keto snack or light meal and are so satisfying, they will keep you feeling full for longer.

-Select good quality ingredients, to really appreciate the flavours, such as a good olive oil.
+Select good quality ingredients to really appreciate the flavours, such as a good olive oil.

 Adding jalapeño water gives it an extra kick!
-(I use Mezzetta’s Tamed Jalapeño peppers for this recipe, if you like more heat, try a hotter jalapeño).
+I use Mezzetta’s Tamed Jalapeño peppers for this recipe.
+If you like more heat try a hotter jalapeño.

 How to select a good avocado

-For another day – An unripe avocado will take a few days to ripen naturally.
+An unripe avocado will take a few days to ripen naturally.

 To ripen an avocado quickly – place it next to some bananas or apples.
 The ethylene gas produced from these fruits will speed up the ripening process.
 Remember to check it regularly to ensure it doesn’t over-ripen.

-Choosing canned tuna
+Selecting canned tuna

 Look for tuna chunks or steak so the tuna is firm and flaky rather than mushy or watery.
-It should not taste fishy, but have a clean ocean flavour.
+It should not taste fishy but should have a clean ocean flavour.

-I use the Italian brand Rio Mare as I like the flavour and it has a good texture.
+I use the Italian brand Rio Mare as I like the flavour and it has good texture.
 They farm their tuna responsibly and check the fish to ensure lower mercury levels.

 - Slice a ripe avocado lengthways, through the middle and season with salt and pepper.

-⭐️ Are you making this recipe?
-Do let me know how it turned out in the comments!
-And please give it a star rating below!
+Are you making this recipe?
+Let me know how it turned out in the comments below and don’t forget to give it a star rating below!

 Instagram – I love seeing your creations, so post a picture, tag @endofthefork and hashtag #endofthefork

-- 1 ripe avocado medium
+- 1 medium avocado ripe

 - 1 tablespoon pickled jalapeños chopped